laurentftech/Podcast_generator/README.md

 ## 📖 Overview

-A simple yet powerful desktop application developed in Python with Tkinter, which allows you to create a multi-speaker audio podcast from a text script using the Google Gemini text-to-speech API.
+A simple yet powerful desktop application developed in Python with Tkinter, which allows you to create a multi-speaker audio podcast from a text script using the Google Gemini text-to-speech or ElevenLabs API.

 ![Application Screenshot](podcast_creator_screenshot.png)